Disarmed Enemy Forces

-Disarmed Enemy Forces (DEF, less commonly, Surrendered Enemy Forces) was a US designation for soldiers who surrendered to an adversary after hostilities ended, and for those POWs who had already surrendered and were held in camps in occupied German territory at the time.
+Disarmed Enemy Forces (DEF, less commonly, Surrendered Enemy Forces) is a US designation for soldiers who surrender to an adversary after hostilities end, and for those POWs who had already surrendered and were held in camps in occupied German territory at the time.
 It was General Dwight D. Eisenhower's designation of German prisoners in post–World War II occupied Germany.

-Because of the logistical difficulties of feeding all of the nearly two million of surrendered German soldiers at the levels required by the Geneva Convention during the food crisis of 1945, the purpose of the designation, along with the British designation of Surrendered Enemy Personnel (SEP), was to prevent categorization of the prisoners as Prisoners of War (POW) under the 1929 Geneva Convention.
+Because of the logistical difficulties of feeding all of the nearly two million of surrendered German soldiers at the levels required by the Geneva Convention during the food crisis of 1945, the purpose of the designation, along with the British designation of Surrendered Enemy Personnel (SEP), was to prevent categorization of the prisoners as prisoners of war (POW) under the 1929 Geneva Convention.

 Germany at the end of the war

 Food and agriculture in Nazi Germany had declined greatly in 1944 and 1945.
 Germany had mobilized for total war, and food for the troops and war workers was vital to the war.
-A shortage of synthetic fertilizers had developed after nitrogen and phosphate stocks were channeled into ammunition production, and much of the potato crop was requisitioned to produce fuel for the military's V-2 arsenal.
+A shortage of synthetic fertilizers had developed after nitrogen and phosphate stocks were channeled into ammunition (explosives) production, and much of the potato crop was requisitioned to produce ethanol fuel for the military's V-2 arsenal.
 Consequently, crop levels had fallen by 20% to 30% at the end of the war.
 Allied bombing raids had destroyed thousands of farm buildings, and rendered food processing facilities inoperable.
 Lack of farm machinery, spare parts, and fertilizer caused an almost total disruption of agriculture when the war was over.
 After the release of Ostarbeiters, slave laborers that were Soviet POWs and Eastern Europeans, extreme agriculture labor shortages existed that could be relieved only by German DEFs and SEPs.
 Roving bands of displaced persons and returning soldiers and civilians decimated the hog herds and chicken flocks of German farmers.

 The destroyed German transportation infrastructure created additional logistical difficulties, with railroad lines, bridges, canals and terminals left in ruins.
 The turnaround time for railroad wagons was five times higher than the prewar average.
 Of the 15,600 German locomotives, 38.6% were no longer operating and 31% were damaged.
 Only 1,000 of the 13,000 kilometers of track in the British zone were operable.
 Urban centers often had to be supplied with horse-drawn carriages and wheeled carts.

-By May 8, 1945, the Allies were responsible for 7 million displaced persons in Germany and 1.6 million in Austria, including slave laborers from all over Europe.
+By May 8, 1945, the Allies had become responsible for the health and wellbeing of 7 million displaced persons in Germany and 1.6 million in Austria, including slave laborers from all over Europe.
 Soon thereafter, German populations had swollen by 12 to 14.5 million ethnic Germans expelled from Eastern Europe by the Soviet Union.
 Bavarian villages in the American zone faced 15% to 25% population increases from displaced persons, with Munich alone having to deal with 75,000 displaced persons.